Nonlinear Odd Viscoelastic Effect

-In this work, we predict the emergence of such an effect and, in doing so, also address the problem of the existence of nonlinear \textit{odd} viscoelastic effects (NOVEs) in quantum fluids.
-We demonstrate that the nonlinear viscous correlators of momentum and stress operators naturally arise in magnetic topological phases, establishing these as strong candidates for measuring viscous nonlinearities.
-We further show that the NOVEs are uniquely constituted by two-state and three-state quantum geometric tensors, revealing the crucial role of multistate geometry in viscous responses.
-Furthermore, we demonstrate the interplay of nonlinear viscosity and ground-state topologies via qualitative changes of nonlinear stress correlators, culminating in marked variations of NOVEs across topological phase transitions (TPTs).
-Finally, we showcase the nonlinear viscoelastic phenomenology via deformations of real-space Wannier functions, subject to nonlinear couplings to shears and stresses.
-Our findings establish a set of unique viscoelastic effects, and experimental protocols to measure them, in a broad range of topological phases of matter.
-Beyond allowing to access and fingerprint exotic magnetic topological invariants, our results establish uncharted viscoelastic probes of nontrivial multistate geometries for electronic states in solids.
+In this Letter, we predict the emergence of such an effect and, in doing so, also address the problem of the existence of nonlinear \textit{odd} viscoelastic effects (NOVEs) in quantum fluids.
+We demonstrate that the nonlinear correlators of elastic stress and modulus operators are uniquely constituted by two-state and three-state quantum geometric tensors (QGTs), revealing the crucial role of multistate geometry in viscoelastic responses.
+We also show that the quantum nonmetricity tensor and three-state QGT can be isolated via NOVEs in the flat-band limit, and~that two- and three-state geometric responses arise naturally in magnetic topological phases, establishing these systems as strong candidates for measuring viscoelastic nonlinearities.

+Moreover, we demonstrate the interplay of nonlinear elasticity and ground-state topologies via qualitative changes of nonlinear stress correlators, culminating in marked variations of NOVEs across topological phase transitions.
+Finally, we showcase the nonlinear viscoelastic phenomenology via deformations of real-space Wannier functions, subject to nonlinear couplings to normal and shear stresses.
+Our findings establish a set of unique viscoelastic effects and experimental protocols to measure them in a broad range of phases of matter.
+Beyond allowing to access and fingerprint exotic magnetic topological invariants, our results establish viscoelastic responses as probes of nontrivial multistate geometries for electronic states in solids.\\